12 Ways Eye Movements Give Away Your Secrets

 1. Rapid eye movements indicate impulsive decision-making.

-In a 2014 study, researchers at Johns Hopkins Medicine reported that people who are less patient or impulsive tend to move their eyes with greater speed.
+In a 2014 study, researchers at Johns Hopkins Medicine reported that people who are less patient or impulsive tend to move their eyes at greater speed.
 When the speed of the volunteers' saccades was compared to their impulsivity during a test of patience, there was a strong correlation.

 The researchers concluded that people who make rapid eye movements tend to be more impatient.
 This correlation may be caused by a fundamental link between how the nervous system evaluates time and reward in controlling movements and during decision-making processes.